terencedignon/ishmail/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Email Model and JSON API (1 day)
+### Phase 1: User Authentication, User, Email, Chat, and Contact Models, and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will set up a full JSON API for Users, Email, Contacts, and Chat.
+Before building out the front end, I will begin by setting up a full JSON API for Users, Emails, Chats, and Contacts.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Email CRUD (3 days)
+### Phase 2: Flux Architecture and Email CRUD (2.5 days)

 Phase 2 is focuses on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture is